 We suspect that the site was created solely because third-party hosting sites like Amazon strongly encourage hosted sellers to have an English-language website to increase the perceived legitimacy of the seller.
 Forious does not, however, seem to be taking it seriously.

-One Forious "5 pieces bathroom hardware set, 24 inch" is listed on the site for $0.00.
-We did not find any retailer selling at that price, however.
+The list prices do not seem to have a reliable relationship to selling prices, however.
+One Forious "5 pieces bathroom hardware set, 24 inch" was listed on the site for $0.00.
+We did not find any retail site selling at that price.

-Furuisi sells about a dozen basic faucet models in North America.
+Furuisi sells about two dozen basic faucet models in North America.
 The exact number varies from time to time.

 The company assigns a unique prefix to its model numbers for each of its major retailers and a finish suffix for each finish, a practice that inflates the apparent number of faucet models.